 Insect Bites and Stings

-Insect bites and stings may be caused by a variety of bugs.
-You may or may not know what bit you.
-A bite or sting may go unnoticed or can cause irritating skin reactions.
+Insect bites and stings come from a variety of bugs.
+A bite or sting may go unnoticed or lead to skin reactions.
 Most bites and stings can be safely treated at home.

 Insect bites and stings are caused by:

-Your chance of being bitten or stung by an insect is increased if you:
+The risk of being bitten or stung by an insect is higher in those who:

-Most insect bites and stings will cause a reaction in the skin around the bite.
-The most common symptoms include:
+Most insect bites and stings cause a skin reaction around the bite.
+The most common ones are:

 Symptoms of a severe allergic reaction include: